dvilelaf/AutoCell/README.md

 ### Attacking

-* Attacking and changing teams are only posible if there is a different-team neighbour.
+* Attackingis only posible if there is a different-team neighbour.
 * The more different-team neighbours are around, the higher the change to attack.
 * Attacking a cell means that both cells see their life points decreased until one of them dies.

 ### Changing teams

+* Changing teams is only posible if there is a different-team neighbour.
 * The more different-team neighbours are around, the higher the change to change team.